 Revaluation and Re-totaling is allowed on representation.
-A candidate can apply for revaluation of his/her semester Examination answer paper in a theory course, within 2 weeks from the declaration of results, on payment of a prescribed fee through proper application to the apply for revaluation of answer scripts for not exceeding 4 subjects at a time.
-The Controller of through the Head of the Department and Dean.
-Revaluation is not permitted for Supplementary
+A candidate can apply for revaluation of his/her semester Examination answer paper in a theory course, within 2 weeks from the declaration of results, on payment of a prescribed fee through proper application to the Controller of Examinations through the Head of the Department and Dean.
+A candidate can apply for revaluation of answer scripts for not exceeding 4 subjects at a time.
+The Controller of Examinations will arrange for the revaluation and the results will be intimated to the candidate through the Head of the Department and Dean.
+Revaluation is not permitted for Supplementary Examinations, Practical Examinations, Technical Seminars, In-plant Training and Project Work.